smiled0g/eos-local/README.md

 })
 ```

-Take a look at `src/cli.js` for more example.
+Take a look at `bin/cli.js` for more example of Node.js use.
+More documentaiton coming soon.

 ## CLI Usage